Skip to content

 When Should You Visit Washington Island

 As you'd expect, summertime is the most popular season to visit Washington Island.
 With the sun comes tourists who flock to the beaches, Sand Dunes Park and Percy Johnson Park.
-Visitors also love to explore the lavender fields in bloom, or to hike, bike, kayak.
-Come fall, crowds delight in the winding road to the ferry dock awash with fall foliage and the breathtaking views of the brillant colors from Mountain Park Tower.
+Visitors also love to explore the lavender fields in bloom or to hike, bike, and kayak.
+Come fall, crowds delight in the winding road to the ferry dock awash with fall foliage and the breathtaking views of the brilliant colors from Mountain Park Tower

 Fragrant Isle aerial at Washington Island.